Archival research can be exciting and rewarding.

 The Archives Act does not provide a right of access to records not yet in the open access period.
 To see these records, you will need to apply direct to the Australian Government agency controlling the records, under the Freedom of Information (FOI) Act.

-You can identify and order an online digital copy or a colour print copy of a record through RecordSearch.
-Select 'Request copy' on the Item details screen and follow the instructions.
+You can identify and order an online copy of a record through RecordSearch.
+On the Item details screen select 'Request copy' and follow the instructions.
+Copying charges apply.

 Find out more about ordering copies.

 Our reference staff can help you to find records in the collection.
-Reference services are provided free of charge, you can ask us a question online.
+Reference services are provided free of charge and you can ask us a question online.

 If the reference officer identifies records relevant to your inquiry they will let you know.